 The Rick Hansen Foundation Accessibility CertificationTM (RHFAC) is a rating system that uses trained professionals to evaluate the meaningful access of commercial, institutional, and multi-unit residential buildings and sites.
 In Canada, almost 50% of adults have or have experienced a permanent or temporary physical disability, or live with someone who has.
 Accessibility is more important than ever.

-Once rated, a building or site may be certified at one of two levels, ‘RHF Accessibility Certified’ or ‘RHF Accessibility Certified Gold.’
+Once rated, a site may be certified at one of two levels, ‘RHF Accessibility Certified’ or ‘RHF Accessibility Certified Gold.’
 Organizations can then publicly list their certification level on the RHFAC Registry, hosted by CSA Group, and purchase a window decal or plaque to showcase that the location is accessible.

 Thanks to the generous support of the Government of BC, we're conducting free ratings of approximately 1,100 sites within BC.
 Once rated, these organizations can apply for funding of up to $20,000 to complete an accessibility improvement project.
 Due to overwhelming support of organizations across BC we are at capacity and currently not accepting new registrations for free ratings.